Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which neighborhoods have the highest house prices in Laos as of 2026?

-As of early 2026, the three neighborhoods with the highest house prices in Laos are Sisattanak (including the village of Thongkang), Chanthabouly (the central civic and commercial core), and the heritage-adjacent areas of Luang Prabang Old Town.
+As of early 2026, the three neighborhoods with the highest house prices in Laos are Sisattanak, Chanthabouly, and the heritage core of Luang Prabang, all of which consistently show the priciest listings in the country.

 How much do houses cost near the city center in Laos as of 2026?

-Houses near top-rated international schools in Laos, such as the International School of Laos in Nongbone Village (Saysettha), Vientiane International School, and the Lycee Francais International de Vientiane, typically cost USD 180,000 to USD 500,000 because these zones overlap with expat rental demand.
+Houses near the top-rated international schools in Laos, specifically around the International School of Laos (ISL) in Nongbone Village (Saysettha), Vientiane International School (VIS), and the Lycee Francais International de Vientiane, typically cost between 3.9 billion and 10.8 billion LAK (USD 180,000 to USD 500,000 / EUR 173,000 to EUR 481,000) because these zones overlap with the strongest expat rental demand.

 We actually have an updated expat guide for Laos here.